Akrasr/UI-Atlas-Editor/README.md

 Edit paddings of an image.
 For example, if your image is higher by 4 pixels than the original, add -2 to PaddingTop and PaddingBottom.
 And if it's longer by 6 add -3 to PaddingLeft and PaddingRight.

 # I want to change position of UI element on the screen.
 How can I do that?
-You can edit paddings for that purposes.
+You can edit paddings for these purposes.
 For example, if you need to place an Image to 2 pixels higher, add -2 to PaddingTop and 2 to PaddingBottom.